lightvector/KataGo/README.md

       * CMake with a minimum version of 3.12.3 (https://cmake.org/download/)
       * CUDA 10.0 and CUDNN 7.4.1 (https://developer.nvidia.com/cuda-toolkit) (https://developer.nvidia.com/cudnn) and a GPU capable of supporting them.
 I'm unsure how version compatibility works with CUDA, there's a good chance that later versions than these work just as well, but they have not been tested.
       * zlib (zlib1g-dev), libzip (libzip-dev), boost filesystem (libboost-filesystem-dev).
       * If you want to do self-play, probably Google perftools (google-perftools, libgoogle-perftools-dev) for TCMalloc or some other better malloc implementation.
-For unknown reasons, the allocation pattern in self-play with large numbers of threads and parallel games causes a lot of memory fragmentation under glibc malloc.
+For unknown reasons, the allocation pattern in self-play with large numbers of threads and parallel games causes a lot of memory fragmentation under glibc malloc, but better mallocs handle it fine.
       * Some version of g++ that supports at least C++14.
    * Compile using CMake and make in the cpp directory:
       * `cd cpp`
-      * `cmake . -DBUILD_MCTS=1 -DUSE_CUDA_BACKEND=1` OR `cmake . -DBUILD_MCTS=1 -DUSE_CUDA_BACKEND=1 -DUSE_TCMALLOC=1`
+      * `cmake . -DBUILD_MCTS=1 -DUSE_CUDA_BACKEND=1` OR if you're using TCMalloc then `cmake . -DBUILD_MCTS=1 -DUSE_CUDA_BACKEND=1 -DUSE_TCMALLOC=1`
       * `make`
    * You can now run the compiled `main` executable to do various things.
 Edit the configs to change parameters as desired.
       * Example: `./main gtp -model <NEURALNET>.txt.gz -config configs/gtp_example.cfg` - Run a simple GTP engine using a given neural net and example provided config.
       * Example: `./main evalsgf <SGF>.sgf -model <NEURALNET>.txt.gz -move-num <MOVENUM> -config configs/eval_sgf.cfg` - Have the bot analyze the specified move of the specified SGF.
+   * Neural nets from KataGo's main 1-week run are available on the releases page.

 ### Selfplay training:
 If you'd also like to run the full self-play loop and train your own neural nets you must have [Python3](https://www.python.org/) and [Tensorflow](https://www.tensorflow.org/install/) installed.
 The version of Tensorflow known to work with the current code and with which KataGo's main run was trained is 1.12.0.
-Possibly later earlier versions could work too, but they have not been tested.
+Possibly later or earlier versions could work too, but they have not been tested.
 You'll also probably need a decent amount of GPU power.

 There are 5 things that need to all run concurrently.
    * Selfplay engine (C++ - `cpp/main selfplay`) - continously plays games using the latest neural net in some directory, writing the data to somewhere.